 Incredibly easy and fast to put together and so sure to please just about anyone.
 And what a divine list of ingredients: limes, honey, soy sauce, and garlic... some of my favorite things; just by reading that ingredient list, you know that the resulting honey lime chicken must be good.

-As I have mentioned a few posts ago when presenting you with the recipe for these amazing sauteed zucchini and onions, I have a new favorite cookbook author these days and that is Diane Henry.
-I’ve bought one of her books on a whim, because it was on offer for my kindle and I liked it so much, I got myself almost all of her other books during the next days.
+As I mentioned a few posts ago when presenting you with the recipe for these amazing sauteed zucchini and onions, I have a new favorite cookbook author these days, and that is Diane Henry.

-The honey lime chicken with soy sauce was a hit.
-We had some guests as well, people who enjoy eating but never go much further than the regular salt and pepper, paprika and herbs roasted chicken and they were awed as well.
+The honey lime marinated chicken was a hit.
+We had some guests as well, people who enjoy eating but never go much further than the regular salt and pepper, paprika, and herbs roasted chicken, and they were awed as well.

 I mean, again, that ingredient list, my mouth is watering just thinking about those flavors...